CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: Experiments

 \section{Experiments}

 Extensive experiments have been carried out to evaluate the performance of CrossLoc against the state-of-the-art approaches to scene coordinate regression.
-Specifically, we apply various CrossLoc architectures in Table~\ref{tab:crossloc_variant} to validate the effectiveness of self-supervision via geometric hierarchy.
-Systematic ablation studies about the efficacy of synthetic training data on real data scarcity mitigation are conducted.
-We present both quantitative and qualitative results on pose estimation and coordinate regression.
+Specifically, we apply various CrossLoc architectures in Table~\ref{tab:crossloc_variant} to validate the effectiveness of self-supervision.
+Systematic ablation studies about the efficacy of synthetic training data on real data scarcity mitigation are also conducted.

-\textbf{Network architecture.} Following~\cite{brachmann2021visual}, we adopt a fully convolutional network (FCN) with ResNet skip layers~\cite{he2016deep} to predict coordinates using a downsampling factor of 8.
-Group normalization~\cite{wu2018group} is used at each layer for better convergence.
-We split the FCN in the middle to obtain an encoder-decoder structure, see the supplement for details.
+\textbf{Network architecture.} Following~\cite{brachmann2021visual}, we adopt a fully convolutional network (FCN) with ResNet skip layers~\cite{he2016deep} for regression tasks using a downsampling factor of 8.
+We split the FCN in the middle to obtain an encoder-decoder structure.
+Please refer to the supplement for further details.

-\textbf{Datasets.} Each model is trained mainly using the RGB images and scene coordinate labels from the \textit{LHS-sim} and either \textit{In-place} or \textit{Out-of-place} scene.
-We evaluate on the real data for each scene.
-While the proposed CrossLoc factually uses more labels than the scene coordinates during training, the additional labels such as depth map could be generated without any external information as explained in Section~\ref{CrossLocArchitecture}.
+\textbf{Datasets.} Each model is trained using data from the \textit{LHS-sim} and either \textit{In-place} or \textit{Out-of-place} scene.
+We evaluate on the real testing data for each scene and report the results.

 \textbf{Training.} We first initialize the encoder-decoder networks separately using various training tasks on the \textit{LHS-sim} data; subsequently, each network is fine-tuned with the paired real-sim data on either \textit{In-place} or \textit{Out-of-place} scene.
-The independent training applies the loss in Eq.~\eqref{equ:crossloc_init_loss}.
+Each network is independently trained using the loss in Eq.~\eqref{equ:crossloc_init_loss}.
 Lastly, we fine-tune the coordinator network with loss in Eq.~\eqref{equ:crossloc_final_loss}.
-For CrossLoc-SE, we use the cross-entropy loss to train the semantic segmentation network.
-We use the Adam optimizer~\cite{kingma2014adam} with an initial learning rate of 0.0002 and the PyTorch~\cite{paszke2019pytorch} framework for implementation.
+For CrossLoc-SE, we use the cross-entropy loss for semantic segmentation.
+We use the Adam optimizer~\cite{kingma2014adam} and the PyTorch~\cite{paszke2019pytorch} framework for implementation.